-Screen readers will read CourseArc content according to the order in which the blocks are on the page, based on the Edit View.
-Therefore, be cautious when you left or right-align an image and have text wrapping below it.
-Take a look at the following example:
+Screen readers read CourseArc content according to the order in which the blocks appear on the page in the Edit Page view.

-In the Edit View, the image is the first block on the page and is right-aligned so it will be read first by the screen reader, followed by the text block below it.
+In this Edit Page view, an Image block is the first block on the page.
+The image alt text, credit, and caption will be read first by screen readers followed by the text in the Content block below it.

 Even though Content block text wraps around images that are left- or right-aligned when a page is published, screen readers will still read the Image block first.